 The Financial Aid Office assists students and their parents in meeting basic educational costs.
-Its goal is to deliver student assistance in a timely manner and to ensure availability of financial aid for students who, without such assistance, would be unable to pursue their educational goals at DigiPen.
+Its goal is to deliver student assistance in a timely manner and to seek financial aid availability for those who qualify.

 The primary objective of the Financial Aid Office is to provide adequate financial assistance to the maximum number of eligible students through coordination with and full utilization of all governmental, community, and on-campus resources.
 DigiPen administers all financial aid programs in accordance with established state, federal, and institutional regulations and policies.
+Please contact the Financial Aid Office or visit www.digipen. edu for the most up-to-date eligibility criteria and award amounts for the aid programs outlined in this catalog.